samh4cks/samh4cks.github.io/_posts/2024-12-01-sightless-hackthebox.md

 ![Files with permission](/assets/images/writeups/Sightless-HTB/11.png)

-I have tried to misconfigure executables to see if it's exploitable but no success.
-So, here I will be using Linpeas to find interesting files, directories, processes,etc.

-While running Linpeas, I came across to VirtualHost which is using `127.0.0.1:8080` to run Froxlor service.
+After testing for misconfigurations, I used Linpeas to identify potentially exploitable files, directories, and processes.

+During this, I discovered a `127.0.0.1:8080` VirtualHost that runs the Froxlor service.

+Froxlor is a web hosting control panel.
+Let's check the active TCP connections and processes using `telnet -tnlp`.

 `Froxlor` is a lightweight, open-source web hosting control panel designed to manage hosting environments efficiently.
 It provides an intuitive graphical interface for users, resellers, and administrators to manage their web hosting accounts, domains, email, FTP, and more.
 Froxlor is often used as an alternative to popular control panels like cPanel and Plesk.

-Let's find active TCP network connections, listening ports, and the corresponding process information using `telnet -tnlp`.

 ![netstat -tnlp](/assets/images/writeups/Sightless-HTB/12.png)

-I have found `127.0.0.1:8080` might be used by Froxlor service.
-Let's do port forwarding into my machine's ip.
+I identified that `127.0.0.1:8080` is likely used by the Froxlor service.
+I proceeded with port forwarding to my machine's IP.

 ![Froxlor](/assets/images/writeups/Sightless-HTB/13.png)

-While browsing for sometime and reviewing running processes in the system.
-I came across remote debugging port.
-I realised that `Google Chrome Debugger` can help me to debug the web application. `Google Chrome Debugger` is a tool that debug web application if the running Google Chrom debugger at specific port `--remote-debugging-port=<port>`.
+While browsing and reviewing the running processes on the system, I came across a remote debugging port.
+I realized that the Google Chrome Debugger could assist in debugging the web application.
+The `Google Chrome Debugger` is a tool that allows debugging of web applications when the Google Chrome debugger is running on a specific port using the `--remote-debugging-port=<port>` flag.
 Let's use [__Chrome Remote Debugger Pentesting__](https://exploit-notes.hdks.org/exploit/linux/privilege-escalation/chrome-remote-debugger-pentesting/) methodology to debug web applications.

 ![Remote Debugging Port](/assets/images/writeups/Sightless-HTB/14.png)

-`remote-debugging-port=0`, it means that the remote debugging feature of Google Chrome (or any Chromium-based browser) will not have a fixed port.
+The `remote-debugging-port=0` configuration means that the remote debugging feature of Google Chrome (or any Chromium-based browser) will not use a fixed port.
 Instead, Chrome will dynamically assign an available port for remote debugging.

-For identifying all the active TCP connections, I will use `netstat -tnlp`.
+To identify all active TCP connections, I will use the command `netstat -tnlp`.

 ![Netstat -tnlp](/assets/images/writeups/Sightless-HTB/15.png)

-There are so many ports active for TCP connections, I will be using each of the ports one by one to port forwarding until I receive connection on Chrome Debugger.
-Once the port forwarding is initiated, I will be using Google Chrome Debugger (`chrome://inspect/#devices`).
+There were many active ports for TCP connections, so I used each port one by one for port forwarding until I established a connection with the Chrome Debugger.
+Once port forwarding was initiated, I accessed the Google Chrome Debugger via `chrome://inspect/#devices`.

-I will be starting target discovery on Chrome Developer Toolfor that specific port which I have used during port forwarding to see if the connection is successful.
+I then began the target discovery in Chrome Developer Tools for the specific port used during port forwarding to check if the connection was successful.

-I will be starting with highest port `45553` to start port forwarding and same for chrome debugger.
+I started with the highest port, `45553`, for port forwarding and used the same port for the Chrome Debugger.
 ```bash
 ssh -L 45553:127.0.0.1:45553 michael@10.10.11.32
 ```

 ![Port Forwarding](/assets/images/writeups/Sightless-HTB/16.png)

-Once the port forwarding is initiated, I will be `Inspect with Chrome Developer Tool` (`chrome://inspect/#devices`).
+Once the port forwarding was initiated, I inspected with Chrome Developer Tools (`chrome://inspect/#devices`).

 ![Chrome Debugger Tool](/assets/images/writeups/Sightless-HTB/17.png)

-Once I started the Chrome Debugger, I received the remote target access.
-While inspecting the web application.
-I have received the login credential for `Froxlor` service.
+Once I started the Chrome Debugger, I received remote target access.
+While inspecting the web application, I received the login credentials for the `Froxlor` service.

 ![Admin Credential](/assets/images/writeups/Sightless-HTB/18.png)

-Let's utilise the credential and login as Admin to `Froxlor` login panel.
+Let's utilize the credentials and log in as Admin to the `Froxlor` login panel.

 `admin:ForlorfroxAdmin`

 ![Froxlor Dashboard](/assets/images/writeups/Sightless-HTB/19.png)

-Dashboard reveals the version of `Froxlor` that is `2.1.8`.
-While browsing, I came across towards `PHP-FPM`.
+The dashboard revealed that the version of `Froxlor` was `2.1.8`.
+While browsing, I came across `PHP-FPM`.
 Let's understand what `PHP-FPM` does.

-FPM (FastCGI Process Manager) is a primary PHP FastCGI implementation containing some features (mostly) useful for heavy-loaded sites.
+FPM (FastCGI Process Manager) is a primary PHP FastCGI implementation, containing features that are mostly useful for heavily loaded sites.

-FPM requires `php-fpm restart command`, `configuration directory of php-fpm` and `process manager control`.
-Let's combine `Froxlor` version and `PHP-FPM` and search if any any vulnerability exist for this version.
+FPM requires the `php-fpm restart command`, the `configuration directory of php-fpm`, and the `process manager control`.
+Let's combine the `Froxlor` version and `PHP-FPM` and search to see if any vulnerabilities exist for this version.

 I searched for `Froxlor RCE` and I have found this blog [__Disclosing Froxlor V2.x Authenticated RCE as Root Vulnerability via PHP-FPM__](https://sarperavci.com/Froxlor-Authenticated-RCE/).

-The vulnerability allows to run arbitrary command in `php-fpm restart command` parameter.
-In the above blog, it is explained that there are couple of steps to follow to exploit the vulnerability.
+The vulnerability allows running arbitrary commands in the `php-fpm restart command` parameter.
+In the blog above, it is explained that there are a couple of steps to follow in order to exploit the vulnerability.

 __1.__ `First` - Create a one liner reverse shell